maryama/curriculum2015/units/13-javascript2_1/sessions/5-project-colorChanger/README.md

 Create an array of 6 colors with the varible name "colors"

 ### Step 3) Include jquery
-You'll need to include a jquery DOM in your HTML
+You'll need to include a jquery CDN in your HTML

 ### Step 4) Create a button
 Make a button that, when clicked, changes the background color to a new color in your array.